sean-lamont/bait/_docs/experiments.md

 - `exp_config.directory: {base_dir}` where `base_dir` is the root of the directory created from the resuming run.
   By default, this is in the format:

+# Logging
+Weights and Biases is the default logging platform used in BAIT, and is automatically integrated into all current experiments.
+This can be changed if desired, by modifying the logging source defined in the relevant experiment module.

+# Checkpointing
+Checkpointing for all experiments which use a LightningModule is easily configured through the associated callbacks for the trainer in the corresponding `yaml` file.

 # Supervised

 Many experiments naturally conform to what we call a 'Supervised' pattern.
 In these cases,